 Most of us, who have faith in our respective religions, believe that there is a God.
 Most of us whom I know also believe that God does control our destiny.
 Given that belief, we feel it is our traditional duty to pay regards to our creator, the Master of Universe.
 Sometimes, people may be worshipping God because they fear his powers.
 Others, in dire need of some divine intervention, might be praying to him for some mercy and help.
 I also know some people who have turned religious to gain a greater peace of mind.
 For many, indulging in acts of worship is part of their common culture, family tradition or a matter of personal habit, which they keep following religiously whole of their life without even bothering to think about the purpose or objective of the same.

-The primary benefit of worshipping the almighty power of the Universe is to bring a realisation of one’s own limitations in the overall scheme of things.
+The primary benefit of worshiping the almighty power of the Universe is to bring a realization of one’s own limitations in the overall scheme of things.
 We, human beings, have a very brief existence in this universe, and yet, our thought process invariably tend to revolve around ‘I’, ‘me’ and ‘mine’.
 Our ego is what defines us.
 Our existence and our world has our own self at the center of everything.
 This absolute egoism can often make us blind about the world and people around us, resulting in selfishness, jealousy and animosities, traits that neither help any individual nor are preferable for the society as a whole.
-The act of worshipping God is one of the few things that can counter our obsession with ourselves.
-It makes us realise that we are just a dot in this universe and that we do not control even our own destiny.
-Worshipping brings us closer to reality and takes us away from adverse effects of egoism.
+The act of worshiping God is one of the few things that can counter our obsession with ourselves.
+It makes us realize that we are just a dot in this universe and that we do not control even our own destiny.
+Worshiping brings us closer to reality and takes us away from adverse effects of egoism.

 Another great contribution of indulging in worship is that it takes away a lot of pressure from our shoulders.
 In the modern competitive world, everyone is under immense pressure to prove herself or himself again and again.
 Every day of our life, we stare at possible failures, things that can possibly go wrong and this fear of failure can itself be a great obstacle to success.
 The realization that there is another greater entity, which is aware of the issues in our life, which can and does control the universe and which is fair, good and benevolent can actually let you leave the outcome of your efforts to his wishes, and allow you to do your part with much lesser pressure than what you would face otherwise.
 In this regard, I doubt if there is another instrument invented by mankind that can take care of the pressures arising from uncertainties of life in a better manner.

 I believe there is God.
-But, even if there wasn’t one, worshipping God would still be a worthwhile activity!
+But, even if there wasn’t one, worshiping God would still be a worthwhile activity!

 Tax Deduction on Home Mortgage Interest